 Providing Care Near You

-In 2022, with the opening of the new 125-acre campus in southeast Louisiana, we have successfully regionalized our intensive residential treatment services.
-By strategically locating our three residential treatment facilities in the three bootstrap, heel, and toe of Louisiana’s boot, we have made is possible for children to receive care much closer to their family homes.
-We have done this because we know the more involved families are in their child’s treatment, the more successful the outcomes will be.
-While placement into the facility closest to your family is not always possible if a vacancy is not available, our Admissions staff work diligently to admit children into care closest to their families.
+In 2022, with the opening of the new 125-acre Methodist Children’s Home of Southeast Louisiana, we successfully regionalized our intensive residential treatment services.
+By strategically locating our three residential treatment facilities in the bootstrap (Ruston), heel (Sulphur), and toe (Loranger) of Louisiana’s boot, we make it possible for children to receive care much closer to their family homes.
+We did this because the more involved families are in a child’s treatment, the more successful the outcomes will be.
+While placement into the facility closest to your family is not always possible if a vacancy is unavailable, our Admissions staff work diligently to admit children into care closest to their families.

 Louisiana United Methodist Children and Family Services provides intensive residential treatment for children and adolescents in three children’s homes which are located in the bootstrap, heel and toe of Louisiana’s boot-shaped state:

 - Louisiana Methodist Children’s Home – Licensed for 96 beds in Ruston

 - Methodist Children’s Home of Southwest Louisiana – Licensed for 28 beds in Sulphur